dfelinto/blender-manual/manual/vitals/help.rst

 General Web-based Help Options
 ==============================

-.. admonition:: Browser and Internet Connection
+.. tip:: Browser and Internet Connection
-   :class: nicetip

    Some forms of Help start up your web browser and access the Blender Foundation's web servers.
 In order to do this, you must have configured a default web browser for your Operating System, and have a connection to the Internet.